Section Five

 Be sure you understand the distinctions between “multi-” situations and “cross-” situations, and the constructs of universal needs and specific needs, from Module 15, before you try to read this module.

-Multi-lingual, cross-lingual, bilingual, multi-dialectal, cross-dialectal, and all similar variations on communication care are often presented as complex specialty areas suitable only for our colleagues with specific types of expertise.
-As we have emphasized throughout this website, however, none of your clients are so different from you that the only solution is to refer them to someone else, and none of them are so different from you that you must abandon all your “normal” clinical routines to use “other” clinical routines.
-Yes, of course, there details to know, but you are a speech, language, and communication professional!
+As we have emphasized throughout this website, however, we are not here to divide between “normal” communication care and “multi-lingual” communication care.
+None of your clients are so different from you that the only solution is to refer them to someone else, and none of them are so different from you that you must abandon all your “normal” clinical routines to use only “other” clinical routines.
+Yes, of course, there are details to know, but you are a speech, language, and communication professional!
 You already have most of the knowledge, skills, and abilities that you need to work successfully with all clients, regardless of which dialects of which languages you know or they know.
 And you are more than capable of learning the rest.

 Universal Approaches from Multi-Lingual and Multi-Modal Language Teaching